Forms for Physics Graduate Students

 The department offers the following:

-- We offer an MS degree in Physics (degree requirements) and a concentration in computational physics We also have a strong program in optics.
+- We offer an MS degree in Physics (degree requirements) and a concentration in computational physics as well as a concnetration in optics.
+Beyond these concentrations, we have groups of faculty with expertise in condensed matter, astronomy and astrophysics, as well as physics education research.

 - All of our graduate classes are offered in the afternoon or evening to accomodate students with daytime jobs.